THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 So, as you can see, the relationship between the tire and rim’s width, along with the rim’s profile and depth, have a great effect on your wheel’s aerodynamics.
 While the leading wheel designers including HED, Zipp, ENVE, and Easton have their own design teams, all of these companies recommend you use tires narrower than the brake track width of their rims.

-Most of the leading wheel companies designed their toroid shaped, carbon rims which have a 25mm or wider outside width around 23C tires.
-Of course, as my review of the best road bike tire documents, many of the best 23C tires actually measure between 24mm and 25mm wide when mounted and inflated depending on the tire model and rim size it is mounted on.
+Most of the leading wheel companies designed their toroid shaped, carbon rims which have a 25mm or wider outside width around 23C tires and their 28mm or wider outside width rims around 25C tires.
+Of course, many of the best 23C tires (often labeled 23mm) actually measure between 24mm and 25mm wide when mounted and inflated depending on the tire model and rim size it is mounted on.
+Likewise, 25C or 25mm labeled tires usually measure 26mm or 27mm wide.

 In the case of Easton’s EC90 Aero 55, they recommend an even larger tire-rim width difference.
 Easton’s 55mm deep Fantom wheel rim has a 19mm inside width, a 28mm outside width at the brake track and has a 29.5mm maximum width at the at top of the arc of its toroid shape.
 As you can see in the chart below, 21C and 22C tires generally performed better in their aero tests compared to even 23C tires and certainly compared to tires of the brand and model.